 Rachel Mesch is Professor of French and English at Yeshiva University.
-She is the author of Having it All in the Belle Epoque: How French Women's Magazines Invented the Modern World (2013) and The Hysteric's Revenge: French Women Writers at the Fin de Siècle (2006).
+She is the author of Having it All in the Belle Epoque: How French Women's Magazines Invented the Modern Woman (2013) and The Hysteric's Revenge: French Women Writers at the Fin de Siècle (2006).

 "Before Trans is an exceedingly well-written, layered, and compelling account of three overlapping gender-variant biographies.
 These stories have never been told together, and Rachel Mesch's beautiful braiding of their lives and loves, their desires and disappointments, offers a fresh and original take on trans history."

 —Jack Halberstam, author of The Queer Art of Failure